Over 42 million Americans

-New from The Chalmers Center: Helping without Hurting in Church Benevolence - This book by Brian Fikkert and Steve Corbett drills down on the principles of their earlier book, Helping without Hurting, to move the context to the North American church.
-It reminds the reader that true poverty alleviation involves restoration of right relationships, not only for the recipient but also for the one doing the helping, and touches on several key topics including trauma-informed assistance and relief vs. development.
+New from The Chalmers Center: Helping without Hurting in Church Benevolence - Brian Fikkert and Steve Corbett drill down on the principles of their earlier book, Helping without Hurting, moving the context to the North American church.
+They remind the reader that true poverty alleviation involves restoration of right relationships, and touch on several key topics including trauma-informed assistance and relief vs. development.

-Training for churches from Faith for Just Lending: Many families find themselves trapped in poverty because they have fallen into the trap of predatory payday loans at exorbitant interest.
-Find out how this coalition of churches and faith-based organizations is doing something about it, and find resources for how your church can help parishioners break free of the high-interest debt cycle.
-Read more about the problem, and how churches can be part of the solution, in "What Can Christians Do About Predatory Lending" from Vital.
-An excellent Biblically-based commentary on this topic by Dr. George O. Wood is "Protect the Poor; Don't Profit from Their Need," in PE News.
+Training for churches from Faith for Just Lending: Many families find themselves trapped in predatory payday loans at exorbitant interest.
+This coalition of churches and faith-based organizations is doing something about it.
+Find out how your church can help people break free of the high-interest debt cycle.
+An excellent biblically-based commentary on this topic is "Protect the Poor; Don't Profit from Their Need," in PE News.

 "Are Evangelical Churches Abandoning the Working Class?" - from the Christian Post, this article challenges churches to keep up with transition in their communities as the loss of manufacturing jobs places many rural communities at social and economic risk.

 Circles USA - Visit their website to find out how your church can get involved in this mentor-based, community partnership model to end poverty.